 The Kirkton of Glenisla Hotel as it is known locally, has for a long time been a focal point for travellers and inhabitants of the Glen.
 Little written record about the hotel prior to the 18th Century can be found.
-In the ‘Letters from a gentleman in the North of Scotland’ written in 1754 we read “The highlands are but little known even to the inhabitants of the low country of Scotland … to the people of England the \highlands are hardly known at all; for there has been less than I know written on the subject than either of the Indies”.
+In the ‘Letters from a gentleman in the North of Scotland’ written in 1754 we read “The highlands are but little known even to the inhabitants of the low country of Scotland … to the people of England the highlands are hardly known at all; for there has been less than I know written on the subject than either of the Indies”.
 However wall paintings recently discovered during the refurbishment of the hotel are at present under analysis by the University of Dundee and seem to indicate that the hotel was in existence before 1750.
-Part of these paintings have been preserved behind glass and may be seen by the hotel guests.
 One of the subjects depicted is a Rowan Tree.
 In Scotland it was believed that a Rowan Tree planted in your garden was essential to ward of witches and to this day Rowan Trees are planted where new houses are built.

 After the church disruption of 1843 when the Church of Scotland broke its connection with the State, John Crombie, Innkeeper of the hotel gave his cart, shed, barn and loft to the congregation of the Church.
 The barn and loft are now the function room at the hotel.